BasicComputation/x64-lecture/B05 - Programming challenge 1.md

 # Programming challenge
-The challenge is: convert a string of text containing a number into a 32 bit signed value. <br>
+convert a string of text containing a number into a 32 bit signed value. <br>
+Solution are provided in folder "Solutions".

 Each character has a value, the numbers 0 to 9 are in sequence: <br>
 0 = 30h 1 = 31h 2 = 32h ...
 9 = 39h